-It’s hard to imagine now, but Pokemon Red and Pokemon Green almost never hit the market in Japan after an extremely troubled development cycle.
+It’s hard to imagine now, but Pokémon Red and Pokémon Green almost never hit the market in Japan after an extremely troubled development cycle.
 Originally conceived in 1990 by Satoshi Tajiri, development studio Game Freak narrowly avoided bankruptcy during the 6 year development cycle of the Gameboy RPGs.
 Tajiri himself even forfeited a salary to keep the company afloat.
-Once released, Pokemon initially received minimal media coverage, and the games were anticipated to fade into obscurity due to poor sales.
-However, once Japanese gamers caught wind of the titles among rumors of a mysterious 151st Pokemon inaccessible in the game, sales steadily increased until the games began topping sales charts on a regular basis.
+Once released, Pokémon initially received minimal media coverage, and the games were anticipated to fade into obscurity due to poor sales.
+However, once Japanese gamers caught wind of the titles among rumors of a mysterious 151st Pokémon inaccessible in the game, sales steadily increased until the games began topping sales charts on a regular basis.

-Today, Pokemon is the second-best selling video game franchise worldwide, only trailing behind Nintendo’s own Mario series.
+Today, Pokémon is the second-best selling videogame franchise worldwide, only trailing behind Nintendo’s own Mario series.

 Strap on your nostalgia hats, because we’re going to take you back to the past!